coriolus/Snake-game/README.md

 **Limitations:**
 - the graphics will be messed up if the console window is resized during the game (this is an easy fix but I didn't consider it important for this release)
-- the game menu is not yet fully implemented, although core functionality exits
+- the game menu is not yet fully implemented, although core functionality exists
 #
 **Compiling and running:**
 - this game can be compiled in MS Visual Studio or in Mingw/ MSYS environment